Please describe the feature you’d like to see added.

 Overview

 In certain cases the user creating a transaction would like to broadcast it to the bitcoin network delayed, not immediately.
-This scheduling can be done on the client side, but it’s practical if it’s handled by the node.
+It’s practical to implement scheduling in the node, as it is a software component designed to be always-on.

 With Scheduled Transaction Broadcast the bitcoin node accepts a transaction for later broadcast, stores it, and broadcasts automatically at the specified target time.